tmfarrell/tmfarrell.github.io/_posts/2016-12-20-why-being-right-is-much-harder-than-being-wrong.md

 This is probably the reason why simplification has been touted so much by the greats.
 It's a powerful avenue toward being more right, finding more truth, etc.<sup id="a1">[1](#f1)</sup>

 But it's not always as simple as this, either.
-For instance, how do we choose which dimensions are important versus which ones are not.
+For instance, how do we choose which dimensions are important versus which ones are not?
 Essentially, this is a problem of choosing $$M$$ dimensions out of $$N$$, of which there are $${N \choose M}$$ possibilities.
 Assuming there's only one possible right answer to the set of most important dimensions than the probability of choosing the right set is:

 $$ Pr\{$$**Most Important Set**$$\} = \frac{1}{N \choose M} $$
 {: style="text-align: center;"}